jordan-castelloe/nss-ted-talks/group-work.md

 ## If there are varying standards about what 'good enough' code looks like:
 - There are as many ideas of what “good code” looks like as there are software developers in the universe.
-- All code is improvable and we should all be on the lookout for ways to improve it
+- All code is improvable and we should all be on the lookout for ways to improve it, BUT:
 - Do not rewrite code that someone else wrote without talking to them first.
 - Instead, comment on their pull request before they merge it in!
 Or, you know, talk to them in person.
 - If they are doing it wrong, you should help them, not just ‘fix it’ - again, about learning, not producing.
 What will make them (and you) into a better developer?
 Probably communicating.